Business Risks

 Overview of Risk

-In the supply chain, encompassing the group's own operations as well as contract manufacturers, suppliers of raw materials, logistics companies, and sales companies, the occurrence of inappropriate conduct related to human rights, labor, the environment, anti-corruption, or sustainability in general could force a review of the group's business execution framework, harm the group's brand value or credibility, and have a significant adverse effect on the group's operating results and financial condition.
+In the supply chain, encompassing the Otsuka group's own operations as well as contract manufacturers, suppliers of raw materials, logistics companies, and sales companies, the occurrence of inappropriate conduct related to human rights, labor, the environment, anti-corruption, or sustainability in general could force a review of the group's business execution framework, harm the group's brand value or credibility, and have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures

-The Otsuka Group Global Code of Business Ethics requires all people involved in the Otsuka group’s business activities to act with high ethical standards.
-For the procurement of raw materials, the group has established the Otsuka Group Procurement Policy, which requires fair and transparent supplier selection, observance of applicable laws, regulations and rules and good behavior at all times with the highest level of ethics, consistent with social norms.
-Moreover, the group formulated the Otsuka Group Sustainable Procurement Guidelines for suppliers in order to build a supply chain that takes into consideration human rights, working conditions, anti-corruption, and the natural environment in addition to quality, safety, and stable supply of products.
-With the consent of suppliers, the group confirms the status of measures for each item, and conducts monitoring and other activities.
-In addition, the group established the Otsuka Group Business Partner Code of Ethics in 2024 for all business partners.
+The “Otsuka Group Global Code of Business Ethics” requires all people involved in the Otsuka group’s business activities to act with high ethical standards.
+In procurement activities, the group has established the "Otsuka Group Procurement Policy," which articulates the selection of suppliers in a fair, impartial, and transparent manner, compliance with relevant laws and regulations, and acting with high ethical standards based on social norms.
+Additionally, to ensure quality, safety, and stable supply, and to build an ethical and sustainable supply chain, the group has formulated the "Otsuka Group Sustainable Procurement Guidelines" With the consent of suppliers, the group confirms the status of measures for each item, and conducts monitoring and other activities.
+In addition, the group established the “Otsuka Group Business Partner Code of Ethics” in 2024 for all business partners.

 Corporate Brand Management